 The Institute for STEM Education Enhancement strives to enhance SDSU's competitiveness for STEM grant awards by promoting, conducting, and advancing research toward the discovery, understanding, and application of best practices in STEM education.
 The ISEE provides researchers with support for the broader impact and outreach components of their STEM grants.

-The Photo Active Nanoscale Systems (PANS) Research Group includes over forty faculty, research staff, graduate and undergraduate students from Augustana College, Black Hills State University, South Dakota School of Mines & Technology, South Dakota State University, and the University of South Dakota.
-Project participants are creating new devices in the area of photo-active nanoscale systems and will address research challenges associated with photovoltaics and solar energy, directwrite electronics, and the use of nanostructured materials for converting solar energy into chemical fuels.
+The Photo Active Nanoscale Systems (PANS) Research Group includes over forty faculty, research staff, graduate and undergraduate students from Augustana College, Black Hills State University, South Dakota School of Mines and Technology, South Dakota State University and the University of South Dakota.
+Project participants are creating new devices in the area of photo-active nanoscale systems and will address research challenges associated with photovoltaics and solar energy, directwrite electronics and the use of nanostructured materials for converting solar energy into chemical fuels.

 SDSU is a member of the United States Green Building Council via support and outreach initiatives by the Construction and Operations Management Department.
 USGBC is a "non-profit organization committed to a prosperous and sustainable future for our nation through cost-efficient and energy-saving green buildings."
 They are the purveyor of the Leadership in Energy and Environmental Design (LEED) building rating system and professional accreditation (LEED-AP).
 The COM department collaborates on the annual Plain Green Conference, offers a preparatory course for the LEED-AP each year, and links to consultants on Green Building Certification for LEED-certified building projects.